-GLENN C. CLINGENPEEL, Manager, Planning and Environmental Services.
-Mr. Clingenpeel received bachelor of arts and bachelor of science degrees in biology from the University of Texas, a master of science in environmental sciences from the University of North Texas and a master of business administration from the University of Texas at Arlington.
-He also possesses an associate degree in French and attended the Sorbonne University in Paris.
-France.
+GLENN C. CLINGENPEEL, Manager, Technical Services and Basin Planning.
+Mr. Clingenpeel received Bachelor of Arts and Bachelor of Science degrees in Biology from the University of Texas, a Master of Science in Environmental Sciences from the University of North Texas and a Master of Business Administration from the University of Texas at Arlington.
+He also possesses an Associate Degree in French and attended the Sorbonne University in Paris, France.
 Mr. Clingenpeel is a member of the Golden Key National Honor, Tri Beta Biology Honor and Beta Gamma Sigma Business Honor societies and was recognized in 2006 as an MBA All-Star by the Dallas Business Journal.
 He joined the Trinity River Authority in April of 1998 as the Clean Rivers Program Coordinator and was promoted to the position of Manager of Special Studies and Assessments in 2000.
 In December of 2005 he was promoted to the position of Executive Assistant to the General Manager.
-In February of 2014 Mr. Clingenpeel was promoted to the position of Senior Manager, Planning and Environmental Management before being promoted to his current position of Manager, Planning and Environmental Services.
-He has presented dozens of papers on water quality and quantity issues and serves on several local, state and federal committees including the North Central Texas Council of Governments' Water Resources Council, the Texas Commission on Environmental Quality's Surface Water Quality Standards Workgroup, and the EPA's Region 6 Technical Advisory Committee.
-Mr. Clingenpeel is active in the Water Environment Association of Texas where he serves as vice-chair for the Governmental Affairs Committee.
-He is a long-time board member of the Allied Federal Credit Union where he currently serves as Chair.
+In February of 2014 Mr. Clingenpeel was promoted to the position of Senior Manager, Planning and Environmental Management before being promoted to his current position of Manager, Technical Services and Basin Planning.
+He has presented dozens of papers on water quality and quantity issues and serves on several local, state and federal committees including the North Central Texas Council of Governments' Water Resources Council, the Texas Commission on Environmental Quality's Surface Water Quality Standards Workgroup, and the Committee Galveston Bay Council where he serves as Vice-Chair.
+Mr. Clingenpeel is a long-time board member of the Allied Federal Credit Union where he currently serves as Chair.